 The next two years of your life are arguably the most instrumental in your academic career and choosing your Sixth Form will determine your overall A-level experience.
-Ashmole is a place brimming with a myriad of opportunities for all students which allow them to pursue their dream careers.
-Not only do the staff offer their unconditional support within the lesson space, but will be there to help you thrive at any point during the day.
+Ashmole is a place brimming with opportunities for all students which allow them to pursue their dream careers.
+Not only do the staff offer their unconditional support within lessons, but will be there to help you thrive at any point during the day.
 All this to ensure that your transition into the world of university and work placement is as smooth as possible as you embark on this exciting journey.

 Within Ashmole's state-of-the-art Sixth Form block we provide a wide range of facilities.
-Downstairs offers a collaborative learning environment with relaxed seating and booths with one of the highlights being the Starbucks, where students can enjoy beverages and a variety of hot and cold food in close proximity to their study.
-Through this, students have the opportunity to converse with teachers and peers outside of their designated lesson time; furthering the rapport to be built between a student and their subjects.
+Downstairs offers a collaborative learning environment with relaxed seating and booths with one of the highlights being the Starbucks where students can enjoy beverages and a variety of hot and cold food without leaving the building.
+This is a space for students to develop key ideas in conversation with their peers or further the links with their subjects through

-As well as this, the top floor houses the silent study area, where students can study independently in a completely silent environment.
-It consists of an array of computers and multiple seating areas perfect for revision, homework or broadening your knowledge beyond your specification.
+The top floor houses the silent study area, where students can study independently in a completely silent environment.
+It consists of an array of computers and multiple seating areas perfect for revision, prep and consolidation or broadening your knowledge beyond your specification.
 Our Sixth Form also provides online textbooks for all students, ensuring they have the best available resources necessary for success.
+These environments allow students to experience the undergraduate learning style and develop independent and collaborative working skills, just as it